ahurlbatt/homeserver/README.md

 1. Register a domain
 2. Set up a dynamic DNS service
 3. Enable HTTP and HTTPS port forwards from your router to the server
+4. Create and activate a Repository on [Borgbase](https://www.borgbase.com/)
+   - Create a new SSH keypair with `ssh-keygen -t ed25519 -a 100`
+   - Copy the public key to Borgbase
+   - Initialise the repo with `borg init -e repokey-blake2 ssh://...`
+   - Export the key with `borg key export --paper ssh://... borg_key.txt` and store it somewhere safe

 ## Setting up the server